 If anyone deserved $30 million a year, it was him.
 That’s a stretch _ “deserve” $30 million a year.
-Maybe discovering a cure for cancer, world hunger or global peace, but not playing baseball.
+Maybe discovering a cure for cancer, world hunger or bringing about global peace, but not playing baseball.
 Who’s worth that number?
 Surely not a baseball player.
 Funny, Brad Pitt or Tom Cruise gets the same for a movie, no one raises an eyebrow.

 No discussion about Alex Rodriguez can be complete without the subject of money.
 For an athlete who dedicates his life to his craft, the size of the paycheck is a major factor.
 No one has ever refused money or given money back.
 Athletes are entertainers, some ridiculously high-paid entertainers.